TheArturthur/CoppermindScraper/Cosmere/Coldspren.md

 \-Yalb[187]

-Sailorspren are a fake spren.
+Sailorspren are a fake spren, used as part of a hazing ritual for new sailors.
 These spren are described as large and yellow with tentacles and a bright red stripe on its back.
-New sailors are tricked into thinking that they exist and they eventually bet a lot of money, against other sailors, on the existence of sailorspren.
-They would then learn that sailorspren are not real.
+New sailors are mislead into believing in their existence, and eventually convinced to bet a large sum on successfully capturing one against the other sailors.
+They would then learn that sailorspren are not real and lose the bet.

 #### Shamespren
 Spren attracted to feelings of shame or embarrassment.
 They look like red and white flower petals floating down to the ground.